h2oai/steam/docs/Clusters.rst

  - Cluster Name
  - Number of Nodes
- - Memory per Node (in MB or GB)
+ - Memory per Node (in GB)
- - H2O version (specifying a zip file)
+ - H2O version (specify a zip file or upload an engine)

 2. Click **Launch New Clusters** when you are done.